sashagarsson/JS211_BankAccount/README.md

 ### 1. The class should have the following fields:

-- [ ] date - The date of the transaction
+- [done ] date - The date of the transaction
-- [ ] amount - The amount of the transaction.
+- [done ] amount - The amount of the transaction.
 Positive amounts are money going into the account (deposit, refund).
 Negative amounts are money coming out of the account (a charge or debit).
-- [ ] payee - The description or payee on the transaction
+- [ done] payee - The description or payee on the transaction

 - The constructor should take in the following input: